Pleached Screen hedge planting & care guide

 Staking

-- Options: Tie frames to a wire attached to your fence, or use a stake-and-wire setup (like a Waratah) on the sheltered side, or use traditional tree staking methods—drive two 1.8m stakes 100mm from each rootball and tie loosely with soft ties.
+- Ideas: Tie frames to a wire attached to your fence, or use a stake-and-wire setup (like a Waratah) on the sheltered side, or use traditional tree staking methods—drive two 1.8m stakes 100mm from each rootball and tie loosely with soft ties.

 - Care: Check stakes occasionally to ensure they’re secure and not rubbing the trees.
 Remove them once growth is strong enough and the site is sheltered.
 Timing varies but could be as soon as a year after planting.